 Great-Grandma’s divinity; Aunt Trudy’s creamy corn casserole; Cousin Delbert’s homemade eggnog… without a doubt, we all have our favorite, traditional holiday dishes.
 But, also doubtless, without naming any names, we all have those dishes we wish the family would retire.
-So, if you’re looking for something new to add to your holiday spread, I have a beautifully-tart winter twist on a classic dish that is tasty, and interesting, enough to take the place of that tired old you-know-what that You-Know-Who makes every year.
+So, if you’re looking for something new to add to your holiday spread, this cranberry Waldorf salad is a beautifully-tart winter twist on a classic dish that is tasty, and interesting, enough to take the place of that tired old you-know-what that You-Know-Who makes every year.

 Here’s what you’ll need (to make about 2 quarts):